shanepass-spec/tab-curriculum-sorter/README.txt

-# Tab Curriculum ZIP Sorter — V10
+# Tab Curriculum ZIP Sorter — V10.1

-Teacher-first curriculum sorter.
+Teacher-first curriculum sorter for Tabernacle Sunday School curriculum.

-## V10 purpose
+## V10.1 focus

-Publisher structure IN → Teacher structure OUT.

-Human output:
-- Adult CSB
-- Senior Adult CSB
-- Spanish
+- Detects the quarter master file: `Leader Pack Schedule`, `Schedule of Studies`, scope/sequence files.
-- 00 - Quarter Overview
+- Copies that schedule to `00 - START HERE - Quarter Overview`.
-- Week folders named like `Week 01 - Mar 01 - God Is Holy`
+- Inserts the schedule page at the front of every generated Teacher Packet, Learner Guide, and monthly bundle.
+- Produces shallow upload lanes:
-- `01 - Teacher Packet.pdf`
+  - `01 - UPLOAD TO PLANNING CENTER`
-- `02 - Student Packet.pdf`
+  - `02 - UPLOAD TO TABREADY`
+  - `03 - OPTIONAL MONTHLY BUNDLES`
-- `03 - Extras`
+  - `04 - DO NOT UPLOAD - Archive and Extras`

-Automation output:
+  - `05 - DO NOT USE AT TAB`
+- Uses sortable filenames such as:
+  - `01 - JUN 07 - Meeting Needs - Adult CSB - Teacher Packet.pdf`
+  - `01 - JUN 07 - Meeting Needs - Adult CSB - Learner Guide.pdf`
-- `TABREADY_IMPORT/manifest.json`
+- Generates `TABREADY_IMPORT/manifest.json` where each `file_path` matches its `r2_key`.
-- `TABREADY_IMPORT/curriculum/<quarter_id>/<audience>/...`

-## Notes
+## Deploy

-V10 intentionally hides publisher-style folders from the human output:
-- Unit
+Replace these files in GitHub:

-- Leader Guide
+- `public/index.html`
-- Leader Pack
+- `README.md`
-- Other Resources
+- `wrangler.jsonc`

-Those remain metadata or source material, but not primary teacher navigation.
+Then let Cloudflare redeploy.